dimitrakatseli/review_sentiment_analysis/README.md

 Polarity measures how positive or how negative some text is (-1 negative, 0 neutral, 1 positive)

-Subjectivity = how much of an opinion a text is
+Subjectivity = how much of an opinion a text is (0 it is not an opinion, 1 with opinion max)

 ## Optional Pie chart